Marijuana Possession Attorney

 - Loss of ability to volunteer at certain non-profit agencies

 With experienced defense representation on your side, you increase the likelihood of avoiding the serious ramifications of a marijuana possession conviction.
-Our attorneys have handled thousands of drug possession cases with broad success.
+Our marijuana possession attorneys have handled thousands of drug possession cases with broad success.
 If the best strategy is to negotiate to reduce the charges or arrange for the conviction to stay off your record, we will help you get the best deal.
 If it is better to fight the case in court, we will represent you passionately and skillfully.

 Seek Experienced, Intelligent Defense Representation

 If you or someone you love has been arrested for marijuana possession, you need effective criminal defense representation to protect your rights and your future.
-Contact Intermountain Legal today for a free initial consultation with an experienced attorney.
+Contact Intermountain Legal today for a free initial consultation with an experienced marijuana possession attorney.